tonycimaglia/Accessibility/README.md

   - Make sure the site doesn't have focusable non-interactive content.
   - Remove / disable offscrren content from the tab order
 - run through it with a screen reader
-- run through the contrast of the site
+- run through the contrast of the site through wave

 ## Automating Accessibility Checks